Welcome back to the Rush Limbaugh program here on the EIB Network.

 But before I even left, one thing that really bothered me, Roger, is these girls, it was like on queue.

-I mean, just not your typical classroom that's teacher led.
+I mean, just not your typical classroom that's teacher-led.

 And we have two or three here in San Diego.

-So that's the uh San Diego story.
+So that's the San Diego story.

-Now, the rest of the story is that I cannot this is just me, okay?
+Now, the rest of the story is that I cannot, this is just me, okay?

 I cannot let it go.

-That for decades, Christian prayer, habits, practices, even the description of the Christian religion, discussion of Jesus Christ has been forbidden in the public school, driven out of the public school, relentlessly.
+That for decades, Christian prayer, habits, practices, even the description of the Christian religion, discussion of Jesus Christ, has been forbidden in the public school, driven out of the public school relentlessly.

-There's not even Halloween anymore, because it's subject to the uh All Saints Day, All Souls Day uh Christian uh root heritage.
+There's no longer a Christmas, there's winter break, there's no longer an Easter, there's spring break, there's not even Halloween anymore because it's subject to the All Saints Day, All Souls Day Christian root heritage.

 Nothing can be allowed.

-Christianity must be rooted out of the public schools in the name of uh the ACLU interpretation of the First Amendment.
+Christianity must be rooted out of the public schools in the name of the ACLU interpretation of the First Amendment.

 We have lived with that for how long?

-Now comes the Muslims.
+Now come the Muslims.

-Well, uh sorry, we we have to pray.
+Well, sorry, we have to pray.

-Uh they can't mix with you.
+They can't mix with you.

-Uh they have to be kept separate.
+They have to be kept separate.

 There has to be segregation.